SSpzcee/Asunder-PHB/phb/md/Genjutsu.md

 Range: 40
 Speed: 15
 Seal Speed: 30
-Duration: 30
+Duration: 0

 Tags: Attack, Direct

 Effects:
-This applies a ]-10 visibility penalty to the victim and negates any doujutsu the victim may possess.
+This applies a \-10 visibility penalty to the victim and negates any doujutsu the victim may possess.
 While it's in effect, anyone can attempt to hide from them (even if the victim can somehow reduce that penalty below -6).

-Realizes: X/3 IC
+Realizes: 10 \+ 3 \* X IC

 ### **Nehan Shouja no Jutsu \- Temple of Nirvana Technique**